 By the 1990s, Khalilzad had a visible role in the American “military-industrial complex,” as the Director of Strategy, Doctrine, and Force Structure at RAND Corporation, “an organization formed immediately after World War II to connect military planning with research and development decisions.”

-Apparently, Khalilzad wanted on-site participation in the “Afghan project,” so he published paper to put the blame on the late President Burhanuddin Rabbani and the late Defense Minister Ahmad Shah Massoud for not accepting “Commander Haqqani’s peace proposal.”
+Apparently, Khalilzad wanted on-site participation in the “Afghan project,” so he published a paper to put the blame on the late President Burhanuddin Rabbani and the late Defense Minister Ahmad Shah Massoud for not accepting “Commander Haqqani’s peace proposal.”
 He portrayed these non-Pashtun leaders as the ones with “war monopoly” in Afghanistan and wanted to rival them from a corporatism standpoint.

 Therefore, Khalilzad and friends – i.e. Barnett Rubin – wrote a White Paper in 1999 to offer policy options for the United States on Afghanistan.
 Among other recommendations, he asked for “appointing a high-level special envoy on Afghanistan.
 The envoy must have sufficient stature and access to ensure that he or she is taken seriously in foreign capitals and by local militias.
 Equally important, the special envoy must be able to shape Afghanistan policy within U.S. bureaucracies.”